pranaybinju/maps_blog/blogs/2018/js_this.md

 ```

-Javascript will assign the scope of `this` to an Object preceeding the dot(.) operator before the function call i.e `Dog.eat` from the example above and it is the reason when `eat` is called without `Dog`, makes 'this' lose the context.
+Javascript will assign the scope of `this` to an Object preceding the dot(.) operator before the function call i.e `Dog.eat` from the example above and it is the reason when `eat` is called without `Dog`, makes 'this' lose the context.
 This is due to Implicit Binding in JavaScript 👇

 ##### **bind**ing

-`bind` is what we need to use for providing a scope to the `this` keyword.
+`bind` is what we need to use for providing scope to the `this` keyword.

 When a function is referenced inside the Object - it has default binding to the Object calling it also known as Implicit Binding.
 This explains how inside `Dog#eat` gets to know `food` via `this`.